lokalise/Blog-Authors-Info/docs/02-style-guide.md

 * :speech_balloon: *Citations* should include the original sources.
 * :framed_picture: If you are using *images* from other sources, make sure you have permission to do so.
 We encourage authors to use original images.
 * Provide `alt` text for your images.
 * :shipit: Do not use *smiles* and *emoticons*.
+There is a difference between how we communicate with friends and how we communicate with our prospects and customers.
+Generally, we don’t use emojis on our website or blog.
+We use them at times in social posts, emails and Intercom chats.
+Memes are also something we rarely share outside of Lokalise.
+If we use them we educate ourselves on the ones that have negative meaning.
-Humor is hard to do in such a way that it scales internationally.
+*  Humor is hard to do in such a way that it scales internationally.
 Like emojis it can be used to accentuate and draw attention but should not be overused.
 Being serious does not mean we are mean, sharp-edged, unpleasant or distasteful.
 It does mean we are direct.
 * Do not use numbers to specify the count:
   + :heavy_check_mark: We have added support for *two* languages...
   + :heavy_check_mark: There are *ten* users...